V33RU/awesome-connected-things-sec/docs/ICS/Industrial-Control-Systems.md

 ## Overview

-Industrial Control Systems—like SCADA, DCS, and PLCs—control everything from electricity generation to water treatment to factory automation.
+Industrial Control Systems like SCADA, DCS, and PLCs—control everything from electricity generation to water treatment to factory automation.
 ICS environments:
 - Run on legacy tech with safety & uptime as priorities.
 - Are rapidly connecting to IT and cloud, exposing new risks.
 > **A single breach may mean physical destruction, blackouts, or threats to human life.**